Swimming enclosures

 This element requires javascript to be enabled.Please wait while we load your map...

-Young children love the City's first wet play area at the Rockpools, Broadwater Parklands in Southport (opposite Australia Fair).
+Children love the wet play area at the Rockpools, Broadwater Parklands in Southport (opposite Australia Fair).
 The park is designed around the theme of Southport's culture and environment with water fountains and vibrant marine-themed equipment.
 Barbecues, playgrounds and convenient parking are available.
 The Southport swimming enclosure is a short stroll to the south.

 This swimming lagoon is located on the Broadwater foreshore near the corner of Broad Street and Marine Parade at Labrador.
 The enclosure is adjacent to the Charis Seafood Market and offers barbecue facilities nearby.